 Picture of slap tear

-Overall, the treatment of a shoulder SLAP lesion differs according to age and activity.
+Overall, treating a shoulder SLAP lesion differs according to age and activity.

 Generally, SLAP tears in older people are due to aging and are often not the cause of shoulder symptoms.
 However, recent studies suggest that anyone over 45 has a 50% chance of having a SLAP tear on an MRI, even without pain.

 However, SLAP tears are more likely to cause pain in younger athletes.
-Therefore, we start with simple treatments such as ibuprofen tablets and physiotherapy.
+We start with simple treatments such as ibuprofen tablets and physiotherapy.
 In cases that fail rehab, injections or surgery may be an option.

-Usually, an injection aims to relieve pain and allow the person to progress in rehab.
+An injection usually aims to relieve pain and allow the person to progress in rehab.
 Injection options include cortisone or PRP.
-Usually, cortisone injections are the preferred option.
-Injections should be done under ultrasound guidance to increase accuracy and effectiveness.
+Cortisone injections are generally the preferred option.
+Injections should be done under ultrasound guidance.

 We should only consider surgery in cases that fail all other treatments.
 Options for surgery include biceps tendonesis or a SLAP repair.
-Doctors generally do surgery with keyhole to prevent unnecessary damage to the deltoid muscle.
+Doctors generally perform surgery through a keyhole to prevent unnecessary damage to the deltoid muscle.

-There are advantages and disadvantages to both procedures.
-In a SLAP tear, we restore the normal anatomy and function of the shoulder.
-However, the healing may be unpredictable and often longer.
-In biceps tendonesis, recovery is quicker, and the rehab is not as extensive.
-Also, the results of surgery are a little more predictable.
+Both procedures have advantages and disadvantages.
+In a SLAP repair, we restore the normal anatomy and function of the shoulder.
+However, the healing may be unpredictable and often take longer.
+In biceps tendonesis, the biceps tendon is cut and attached to the intertubercular groove.
+Recovery is quicker, and the results of this surgery are a little more predictable.

-Recent evidence suggests that SLAP repairs and biceps tendonesis are not as effective as once thought.
+Recent evidence suggests that SLAP repairs and biceps tendonesis are less effective than once thought.
 A recent study found that surgery for SLAP tears has the same outcomes as a ‘placebo’ surgery.
-Therefore, we should be careful about SLAP surgery, particularly in older patients (above 40 years).
+Therefore, we should be careful about SLAP surgery, particularly in older patients (above the age of 35).

-SLAP tears are common on MRI but do not necessarily cause shoulder pain.
-Generally, you should avoid surgery unless you’ve failed simple treatment.
+SLAP lesions are common on MRI but do not necessarily cause shoulder pain.
+These injuries can cause instability in younger throwing athletes leading to pain and clicking.
+Generally, athletes should avoid surgery unless they have failed a comprehensive rehab programme.

 Related conditions: